cloudinary-devs/cloudinary-face-rekognition/README.md

 Repeat the above procedure to train all the images you’re targeting for facial recognition.

 Alternatively, you can upload training images in bulk through Cloudinary’s SDK.
-Do either of the following:
+This doesn’t require Lambda Function and can be done from any NodeJS environment.
+Just ensure the node modules are installed and environment variables as stated above are defined.

 * If your trainable images that are tagged with `faceLabel:<name>` are already in a training folder, call the `indexFaces` function on `index.js`.
 That function the accepts the training folder name, retrieves all the images from the folder, and indexes the ones with the `faceLabel` tag, as in this code: